The Apprenticeship Levy Explained - Frequently Asked Questions

-In April 2017 the new Apprenticeship Levy will be paid by all large employers in the UK.
-In October 2016 the government announced further updates on how it will work and how you can spend it.
+From April 2017 the Apprenticeship Levy has been paid by all large employers in the UK.

-Fareport Training is uniquely placed to help you with planning for the introduction of the levy.
-We have supported a large number of employers to review their current arrangements, understand the impact the levy will have on them and produce an action plan.
+Fareport Training is uniquely placed to help you to get the most from your levy.
+We have supported dozens of employers to review their current arrangements, understand the impact the levy has on them and produce an apprenticeship strategy.

-We have created a summary of Frequently Asked Questions to help you and your company prepare.
-Join our mailing list to keep up to date with all the latest updates.
+We have created a summary of Frequently Asked Questions to help you and your company.

-All employers – private and public sector – will be liable to pay the levy.
+All employers – private and public sector – are liable to pay the levy.
 There is a £15,000 annual tax free allowance so the levy will only be paid to HMRC where your annual payroll bill exceeds £3m.

-The levy will be set at 0.5% of your total UK pay bill.
+The levy is set at 0.5% of your total UK pay bill.
 An annual allowance of £15,000 will be deducted from this.
 Note that your pay bill is your total employee earnings subject to class 1 secondary NIC.